intervalia/gulp-component-assembler/README.md

 [![Coveralls Status](https://img.shields.io/coveralls/intervalia/gulp-component-assembler.svg)](https://coveralls.io/r/intervalia/gulp-component-assembler)
 -->

+---
-<div style="font: italic 16px/1.5em Georgia, Times, Serif;border:1px solid #333;border-radius:6px;padding:7px;box-shadow:4px 4px 4px rgba(0,0,0,.25);background-color:#DFD">Always reference the documents on the git repo since they are updated more often then the NPM package website.
+>Always reference the documents on the git repo since they are updated more often then the NPM package website.
 I update NPM when there is a code change.
-I might add to the documentation without a code change and, at that time, I would not update ther version number or NPM release.</div>
+I might add to the documentation without a code change and, at that time, I would not update ther version number or NPM release.

+---

 `gulp-component-assembler` is a gulp plug-in that assembles JavaScript components.
 The source for the components are a combination of JavaScript files, HTML Templates and Localization strings.